Existence of simultaneous route and departure choice dynamic user equilibrium: The dynamic network loading

 where

+In equation \eqref{disaggregate1}, we use $u_a^p(\cdot)$ to denote the link entering flow associated with path $p$, and $w_a^p(\cdot)$ to denote the link exiting flow associated with path $p$.
 Let us also define the cumulative entering vehicle count $U_a(t)$ and cumulative exiting vehicle count $W_a(t)$, for each arc $a$.
 Similarly, each one is disaggregated into quantities associated with each path that uses this arc: